What is a Tarmac Driveway?

 Types of Tarmac Driveway

 Let’s look at the difference between cold-lay and hot-lay tarmac.
-For each option, we’ll discuss what it involves, the pros & cons and their average cost.
+For each option, we’ll discuss what it involves, the pros & cons, the costs associated with spreading the tarmac surface, and maintenance tips like sealant application.

 Cold-lay Tarmac Cost

-Cold-lay tarmac is installed with a combination of soapy water with the relevant materials.
-It’s well suited for repairs and low-traffic locations.
+Cold lay tarmac material is installed with a combination of soapy water with the relevant materials.
+It’s well suited for small repair jobs, DIY projects, and low-traffic locations due to its convenience and cost-effectiveness compared to hot-mix tarmac.

 Tarmac driveway laying machine